The Fabric From Africa: In today’s fashion world, people’s use and adoration of African fabrics are continually changing.

 The first examples of this style were most likely simply knotted motifs on locally spun and woven cotton material.

 However, in the early twentieth century, new access to large quantities of imported shirting material through the spread of European textile merchants in Abeokuta and other Yoruba towns caused a boom in these women’s entrepreneurial and artistic efforts, transforming Adire into a major local craft in Abeokuta and Ibadan, attracting buyers from all over West Africa.

 Aso Oke – Yoruba land

-There are Aso-Oke fabrics like the Sanyan type (woven from anaphe wild silk and cotton yarns), Alaari type(woven with either synthetically or locally grown cotton and shinning threads, sometimes with perforated patterns) and also Etu type (bears dark indigo colors with tiny white stripes noted for their simplicity).
+There are three types of Aso-Oke fabrics: Sanyan (woven from anaphase wild silk and cotton strands), Alaari (woven with either synthetically or locally grown cotton and shimmering threads, sometimes with perforated designs), and Etu (bears dark indigo colors with tiny white stripes noted for their simplicity).

 Summary of The Fabric From Africa

 You won’t be losing out on any significant backstory to the fabric from Africa just because we call it “African.”